SohZHong/devmatch-workshop/README.md

 # Devmatch The Graph Workshop

-> [!NOTE]
-> This is the second checkpoint for our workshop.
-If you missed the first checkpoint, [check the `checkpoint-one` branch README](https://github.com/SohZHong/devmatch-workshop/blob/checkpoint-one/README.md)

 ## 🚀 Workshop Navigation Guide

 This repository is structured into branches that represent **checkpoints** in the workshop.